 Click here for more information on the course and how to apply.

 This course will serve to enhance career development in the pharmaceutical industry.
 Speakers will regularly attend sharing on different topics to inform and prepare students for interns, co-op positions and jobs in the Pharmaceutical Industry.
-This course is geared toward FYE and sophomore engineering students, in addition to BSPS students, as well as other majors from the College of Science.
+This course is geared toward FYE and sophomore engineering students, in addition to BSPS students, as well as other majors from the College of Science, and College of Engineering.